ibm-cloud-docs/watson-assistant/manage-info.md

 - **Session variables**: A value that is not necessarily tied to a particular action can be stored as a *session variable*.
 Session variables are long-term memory: they persist throughout the user's interaction with the assistant, and your assistant can reference them from any action.

     You can create a session variable to store the value from an action variable, if you want to keep the value available for other actions to use.
 You can also define a session variable based on another session variable, or using a value defined in an expression.
-In addition to variables you create, Assistant provides a set of built-in session variables for global values like the current time and date.
+In addition to variables you create, {{site.data.keyword.conversationshort}} provides a set of built-in session variables for global values like the current time and date.

     Session variables can help you to modularize your assistant, because you can write a single action that collects information needed in multiple places.
 For example, you might have a greeting action that collects basic information about the customer and stores the responses in session variables, which any action can then access.